 - Cell receptors that receive cannabinoids

 Endocannabinoids are the molecules that act in a similar way to phytocannabinoids (plant-derived cannabinoids) like THC.
 Both endo- and phytocannabinoids interact with cannabinoid receptors, known as CB1 and CB2.
-These receptors are found throughout the body in the brain, connective tissues, organs, immune cells, and glands.
+These receptors, also known as endocannabinoid receptors, are found throughout the body in the brain, connective tissues, organs, immune cells, and glands.

 Even though the endocannabinoid system performs different tasks in each tissue, the goal is always to maintain homeostasis.
 It’s a bridge between the body and the mind, and it works to maintain a stable internal environment during the fluctuations your systems experience.